JSNA Demography

 Smoking in pregnancy has well known detrimental effects for the growth and development of the baby and health of the mother.
 On average, smokers have more complications during pregnancy and labour, including bleeding during pregnancy, placental abruption and premature rupture of membranes.

-Recent data for the financial year 2020/21 suggest that on the Island, 13.5% of mothers (131 mothers) were known to be smokers at the time of delivery.
+Recent data for the financial year 2022/23 suggest that on the Island, 8.9% of mothers were known to be smokers at the time of delivery.

-On the Island, trend data shows that since 2010/11 the percentage of mothers smoking has decreased but still remains significantly higher than England.
+On the Island, trend data shows that since 2010/11 the percentage of mothers smoking has decreased and is now similar to England.

 Life Expectancy and Healthy Life Expectancy

 Overall, the Isle of Wight’s population health is similar than England.
-A boy born on the Island today will live on average for 79.6 years, just slightly longer than the average for England at 79.4 years.
-A girl born on the Island today will live on average for 83.4 years, slightly longer than the average for England at 83.1 years.
+A boy born on the Island today will live on average for 79.1 years, just slightly longer than the average for England at 78.9 years.
+A girl born on the Island today will live on average for 83.2 years and is statistically similar to England at 82.8 years.
 Across the Island, life expectancy for males and females has been generally steady over time, see figure 3 and 4.

 Figure 3 and 4: Trend in life expectancy for Isle of Wight males and females